“Home is where one starts from.” – T.S. Eliot

 Also, the local newspaper can tell you about events, festivals and all sorts of going-ons, that you can enjoy in your area.
-I, myself have found out about many happenings that I Other great resources are location specific blogs like ‘A Lady in London’ for London excursions or Stephanie Fox who talks about my home town, Newcastle.
+I, myself have found out about many happenings that are taking place in the local news or mags like Time Out.
+Other great resources are location specific blogs like ‘A Lady in London’ for London excursions or Stephanie Fox who talks about my home town, Newcastle.
 Google truly is your friend.

 Some of the best fun I’ve had in London is when I’ve become a tour guide to family and friends when they come to visit.
 It’s not everyone’s idea of fun but when your mind is full of historical and interesting facts about a city you love, then it can be fun to share it with those eager to hear.
 When my American cousin came to visit one summer we walked from London Bridge all the way to Trafalgar Square taking in the London sights and quirks with me sharing details about my city of birth.
 You can find out more about your city this way too.

 Living close to London I have gone on many day staycations like taking a cruise along the River Thames from Westminster to Hampton Court Palace and even ones that are just a train ride away like visiting the Hitchin Lavender Fields in Hertfordshire last year.

 The UK has 69 cities – 69 – for you to explore and find out more about.
 Not all cities are created equal but find one close to you that intrigues you for whatever reason.